Thank you for your interest in volunteering at Gaia Ashram and taking the time to look at our website.

 We are still in the establishing phase and we would like to remind volunteers that we are not a resort and our facilities are basic.

 For those that want more privacy there is a small bamboo house ideal for a couple with a small balcony.
-The rent for this house is 200 bath per day.
-If you rent for the whole month it will be 4000 bath.
+The rent for this house is 250 bath per day.
+Monthly rent 4500.

 Common Space: First floor of Gaia Sala is common space and also dining space.